twinnydotdev/twinny-docs/src/content/docs/teams/licensing.md

 **Does a seat count keys or people?** Keys.
 One key per person is the intent, and the admin page makes that easy, but the gateway does not know or care who is behind a key.

-**What about several gateways?** Each gateway holds its own licence.
-Buy seats per gateway, or ask about a licence for the organisation.
+**What about several gateways?** A Team licence is per gateway: buy seats for each.
+An Enterprise licence covers the organisation, so one token goes on every gateway.

 **Is the licence check in the open source code?** Yes.
 The verification is in `src/licensing` in the repository; the only private part is the key that signs tokens.